What’s the Difference Between FTTN, FTTC, FTTH, & FTTD?

 FTTD

 In a perfect world, every connection would be FTTD or Fiber-to-the-Desk.
 This 100% fiber-optic connection offers the clearest signal and the best transmission from start to finish.
 With FTTD, the signal never changes mediums, transmitting via fiber optics all the way to the back of your router, offering the clearest signal and best data integrity, as well as reduced jitter and latency.
 Fiber optic manufacturer Corning pioneered the FTTD technology in the early 2000s as part of a Department of Defense contract to build new internet capabilities in the Pentagon and Ft.
 Belvoir, Virginia.
-Today, FTTD offers residential and business customers the clarity of fiber optics from beginning to end, including right into your wireless router at home.
+Today, FTTD offers home and business customers the clarity of fiber optics from beginning to end, including right into your wireless router at home.

 More than just initials